I am not your expectations, no.

-Leave it to form an Afro (try to avoid knots), or style it into an Afro puff (an old styled hair gives you immense volume).
+You can leave it to form an Afro (try to avoid knots) or style it into an Afro puff (an old styled hair gives you immense volume).

 ♥ Voluminous (Volume to die for)

-Afro-textured hair appears denser even though it has fewer hairs per square centimetre (av.
+Afro-textured hair appears denser even though it has fewer hairs per square centimeter (av.
 192).
 Each strand grows in a small helix-like shape.
 Just like tiny corkscrews, positioned next to each other.

 Torsion twists that may occur along a strand may keep the hair from clumping against each other.
 That is when a strand twists around itself.
 In turn, one has separated strands that result in an undefined and fluffier look.

 Due to the varying degrees of the strands’ curls, the hair may not reach its actual length when or after getting wet.
 As the strands naturally coil.